 Eliminate Skunk Food Sources

-Skunks typically enter your yard in search of food and shelter, so clean up fallen berries, nuts and crabapples, and harvest fruit and garden vegetables as soon as they are ripe.
-Use a tray under your bird feeder to catch stray seeds, and dispose of grass clippings and leave piles that could contain food sources.
+Skunks typically enter your yard in search of food and shelter, so clean up fallen berries, nuts, and crabapples, and harvest fruit and garden vegetables as soon as they are ripe.
+Use a tray under your bird feeder to catch stray seeds, and dispose of grass clippings or leaf piles that could contain food sources.